 PHAMA Plus will engage with the private sector to analyse market opportunities, design interventions and implement interventions selected for investment (Section 3.2, pp17-22).
 The program will mostly deliver results through private sector partners, using a market systems development approach (Section 2.2, pp12-13).
 The importance of the private sector as a partner was demonstrated in PHAMA, and acknowledged in the representation of key private sector actors in the Market Access Working Group in each country as well as in Industry Working Groups.
 Those lessons and the social capital developed from implementation of PHAMA will be used in PHAMA Plus.
 To progress toward sustainability, achieve the scale required for secure export supply chains, and to deliver results under the quality and productivity outcome area, PHAMA Plus will engage private sector business partners and intermediate service providers in targeted export markets more purposefully than PHAMA did.
-In addition, this design emphasises inclusion by purposefully supporting private sector actors.
-Associations and other civil society groups representing smallholder farming households will be represented on country MAWGs (e.g. Fiji Women Entrepreneurs & Business Council, Fiji Crop & Livestock Council, PNG Fisheries Industries Association, Samoa Root Crop Farmers' Association, Tonga National Youth Congress).
+In addition, this design emphasises inclusion by purposefully supporting private sector business partners to engage smaller-scale, commercial farming households - which are also Associations and other civil society groups representing smallholder farming private sector actors. households will be represented on country MAWGs (e.g. Fiji Women Entrepreneurs & Business Council, Fiji Crop & Livestock Council, PNG Fisheries Industries Association, Samoa Root Crop Farmers' Association, Tonga National Youth Congress).

 PHAMA Plus is designed to maintain access to current export markets and gain access to new export markets to increase the net income of farming households supplying goods for exports and their private sector intermediaries (e.g. input suppliers and financial service providers), packers and processors, and exporters.
-The program is designed to increase the business turnover of private sector market actors (e.g. input suppliers, financial service providers).
+The program is designed to increase the business turnover of private sector market actors (e.g. input suppliers, financial service providers, packers and processors, exporters).

 Field work discussions with more than 30 private sector businesses and intermediate service providers in 8 countries identified a number of potential private sector partners that PHAMA Plus could work through to facilitate market systems change for market access as well as improved supply chain quality and productivity.
-A rapid appraisal of their capacity (skills, knowledge and financial resources) and willingness to engage with PHAMA plus (Chart 9-1) suggests there are several entry points in each targeted country.115
+A rapid appraisal of their capacity (skills, knowledge and financial resources) and willingness to engage with PHAMA plus (Chart 9-1) suggests there are several entry points in each targeted country.
+115